pawatsethaput/OpenBank/REST-API-V1.2.1.md

                             "date": "date of posting the geo tag", "user": {
-                                "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
+                                "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "ID (given by the user's provider) of the user making the comment", "display_name": "display name of user"
                             }
                     },